 While their team doesn’t always reach out to Delta ModTech for help, when they do, the expertise helps improve the efficiency of the process.
 “There can be 100 different ways to solve a problem,” Dylan said.

-Moving to manufacturing: Delta ModTech keeps the press rolling
+Throughput: Delta ModTech keeps the press rolling

 Solving these types of challenges allows Boyd Technologies to move products into production, where Delta ModTech proves beneficial as well.

 For example, the Crusader can compensate for tolerance variables on stretchy materials.
 “We can lock down the parameters, and it will maintain a consistent output,” Dylan said.